villegame/datalog-2-sw/README.md

 * Proper superuser authentication instead of current dummy.
 * Add revision identification feature for BME-280 script so that sensor can be read on all Raspberry PIs without manual modification of script.
 * Logging
-* Fix weird behaviour of chart graph on re-entering or refreshing page.
+* Use bower for Web-ui dependancies
-* Use bower for Web-ui dependancies?
+* LCD screen compatibility